dethcrypto/TypeChain/.changeset/shaggy-schools-poke.md

 '@typechain/web3-v1': minor
 ---

-[web3] accept BN as input for numbers
+Accept BN as input for numbers